 A child with SEN/D will have his/her needs met in a fully inclusive environment.
 Pupil and parent views will be sought as part of the vital role in supporting their own/child’s learning and development.
-The school employs a Speech and Language Therapist for 2 days per week and an Occupational Therapist for 0.5 days per week.
+The school ‘buys in’ services for Speech and Language usually opting for Shine who support the school with this provision.

-We also have a Learning Mentor and 2 Family Engagement Workers who work with children and their families to ensure children are able to make the most of the educational opportunities available to them.
+We also employ two Family Engagement Workers who work with children and their families to ensure children are able to make the most of the educational opportunities available to them.

 Layton School liaises with the Local Authority SEN/D department for advice and support from a range of services.
 This is done via the SENCO.